linksmart/historical-datastore/README.md

 ## Code structure

-The code can be found in `src/linksmart.eu/services/historical-datastore` where:
+The code consists of four packages locate at:

 * `/` - implementation of a standalone service providing full API.
 * `/registry` - implementation of Registry API